 Project-based active learning

 It’s one thing to sit in a classroom and listen to a teacher talk or take a quiz on what you read in a textbook.
 It’s yet another to put that content in a real-world context.
 For instance, when children study history in Third Grade, they choose a particular character who has helped create positive change in the world.
 They then research that person, looking at the character traits that contributed to their works, and write a paper with their findings.
 They prepare presentations using technology tools and create a soft-sculpture doll of their character (imagine Amelia Earhart, right down to the cockpit goggles).
 At a final presentation, they portray their figure in character (and in costume) for an audience of classmates, parents, and children from other grades.

 Each grade has multiple projects like these, which vary from year to year but include the Economics Fair in Second Grade, animal research projects in First Grade, the Egypt project in Fourth Grade, and National History Day competitions in Seventh Grade, and much more.
 All along the journey through the grades, students hone their skills in research, presentation, and critical thinking.

 Public speaking and performance

 Too many children grow up without opportunities for real challenge and growth.
 And one of the toughest challenges at any age is to stand up in front of classmates, parents, and friends to demonstrate what you have learned.
-But whether it’s a dancing in the All-School Play, a delivering lines in a Shakespeare drama, narrating a slide deck about a science project, or speaking at graduation, Aspen Country Day School students are prepared.
+But whether it’s a dancing on stage at the Wheeler Opera House, delivering lines in a Shakespeare drama, narrating a slide deck about a science project, or speaking at graduation, Aspen Country Day School students are prepared.
 We build essential presentation skills gradually over each year of the journey so that by the time they are ready to graduate, students have plenty of experience.
 They may still have butterflies, but they know how to get their points across and connect with an audience.